tensorleap/leap-cli/pkg/tensorleapapi/docs/EvaluateParams.md

 ### NewEvaluateParams

-`func NewEvaluateParams(versionId string, sessionId string, batchSize float64, dataStates []DataStateForEval, shouldRunPopulationExploration bool, evaluatedEpoch float64, ) *EvaluateParams`
+`func NewEvaluateParams(versionId string, projectId string, sessionId string, batchSize float64, dataStates []DataStateForEval, shouldRunPopulationExploration bool, evaluatedEpoch float64, ) *EvaluateParams`

 NewEvaluateParams instantiates a new EvaluateParams object This constructor will assign default values to properties that have it defined,